slomac1/GVSU-CIS350-GVJumpers/docs/proposal.md

 # Method/Approach

-Will be splitting up the project into individual projects and then bring them all together later on
+Will be splitting up the project into individual prarts and then bringing them all together later on

 # Estimated Timeline